If it's a record or a tape and I can play it - it's suitable.

 sections of audio (NB: sometimes big clicks are louder

-may sound less 'noisy' do not be tempted to record vinyl in mono!
+may sound less 'noisy' do not be tempted to record vinyl in mono eg. using a mono button or mixing the channels to one, or recording only one channel.
 Information

-from both sides of the groove - even on a mono reording - makes restoration
+from both sides of the groove makes restoration

 more effective.